FrenzY8/ML-API/README.md

   ]
 }
 ```
-Here’s a brief explanation of each data point for this hero:

 - **Price**: Indicates the hero's in-game price, either 32000 in-game currency or 599 premium currency.
 - **Lane**: The hero's primary lane or role, which is Jungler in this case.
 - **Hero Type**: The category or class of the hero, here it's an Assassin.